Hosting learning applications and the web API

 All requests to https://<SERVER>/api/ should then be forwarded to the web application.

-Check that the deployment of the web API was successful by visiting https://<SERVER>/api/admin/ and entering your backend admin user credentials (from make superuser).
+Check that the deployment of the web API was successful by visiting https://<SERVER>/api/admin/ and entering your backend admin user credentials from the createsuperuser step above.

 (Optional) Publishing updates